 Any active transactions are rolled back and autocommit mode is reset.

 TEMPORARY tables are closed (and

-Session variables are reinitialized to the values of the
+Session system variables are reinitialized to the values of

 User variable settings are lost.